-Bolivar Elementary’s website is a shining example of the school and community wide affects of Read to Them’s One School, One Book initiatives.
+Bolivar Elementary’s website is a shining example of the school- and community-wide effects that come with Read to Them’s One School, One Book initiatives.
 The community even celebrated the event at a local restaurant, Darlene’s Kitchen, that featured a “John Midas Special” in honor of the book!

 Members of the community eating at Darlene’s Kitchen.

 Students try to guess the book they will be reading during the festivities leading up to the big book reveal!